burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-Manage notifications for the Infomaniak Mail mobile app (application for iOS/Android smartphone or tablet)
+Manage notifications for the Infomaniak Mail mobile app (app for iOS/Android smartphone or tablet)

-The Infomaniak Mail mobile app allows you to manage multiple email addresses and you can choose to receive notifications for only some of your email addresses and not others.
+The Infomaniak Mail mobile app allows you to manage multiple email addresses and you can choose to receive notifications only for certain email addresses and not others.

 To access the notification settings of the application, refer to point C of this other guide.